finite8/gooey/readme.md

 You are also able to build your own layout system to customize where things get placed if you need to but hopefully, the "out of the box" look from this.
 If you do, you can just not bring in the bootstrap stuff and do it all yourself.

 ## Tenet 5: All-in-one
 One problem with all of the "proper" Web solutions is that you need to have a whole directory to serve up in order to get things working.
+The goal of this project is to enable a system that allows for a UI to be built and accessed as easily as possible.